Staff

 Hello!
 Community Foundation staff members are able to assist you in learning more about achieving your philanthropic goals.
 Contact us to begin your conversation.

-Community Foundation staff work remotely, except you will find us in the office on Tuesdays and Thursdays.
+Community Foundation staff work remotely, except you will find us in the office on Tuesdays and Wednesdays.
 The best way to reach us is through email listed below.

 George P. Ferrari, Jr.